darrenldl/ocaml-SeqBox/README.md

 | SDT | sbx date & time (8 bytes) |
 | HSH | crypto hash (SHA256, using [Multihash](http://multiformats.io) protocol) |
 | PID | parent UID (*not used at the moment*)|

+#### Features currently NOT planned to be implemented
+  - Data hiding (XOR encoding/decoding in official seqbox)
+    - Provides neither sufficiently strong encryption nor sufficient stealth for any serious attempt to hide/secure data
+    - You should use the appropriate tools for encryption
+  - Version 2 of SBX block
+    - Current set of metadata cannot fit into a 128 bytes block size
+    - No way to extend storage of metadata block in current specs
+    - 128 bytes block is likely only going to be useful for archaic systems

 ## Index of source code